whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

 The party encounters a werebear eating a corpse mutilated beyond recognition.
 It is clearly feral and starving, and tries to scare the party away but does not attack unless the party attacks first.

 ##### [Run This Encounter](/runner/werebear)

+## Quest Rewards

+#### Party Rewards

+Rewards for the entire party will be based on how successful they were and how many people they saved.
+The below rewards are cumulative according to whomever they succeeded in rescuing.

+* 2000 gp for rescuing the city guard
+* 4000 gp for rescuing the wealthy and able
+* 4000 gp for rescuing the poor
+* 2000 gp for rescuing the sick and elderly
+* 500 gp for rescuing Ralf and Erestor
+* 500 gp for rescuing Vanriel
+* 500 gp for rescuing Malia Demonslayer

+#### Black Wolf Irregulars

+**Ring of the War Leader** Grants Inspiring Leader feat

+#### Black Sun

+**Wand of Pure Magic** - 1 extra spell slot of levels 1 - 3

+#### Illustrious Guild of Merchants

+2000 gp

+#### Shepherds of the All-Mother

+**Wand of the Immortal Knight** 1/day summon a skeletal warhorse for 8 hours, obeys your verbal commands to the best of its ability.

+#### Lords of the Rising Dawn

+**Sunlance** +1 weapon, shines bright light to 20 ft, dim light for another 20 ft activate or deactivate as bonus action

+#### Masters of the Deep Song

+One of the options below:

+**Half-Plate of the Battle Rager** +1 Half-Plate, grants 1d4 bonus damage on weapon attacks while raging.

+**Hammer of the Battlesong** +1 Maul, grants immunity to fear while the wielder is singing, does thunder damage.

+#### Silver Dragon Knights

+**Dragon's Breath Amulet** This amulet increases the damage from a Dragon or Dragonborn's breath weapon by 2d6 and increases its range by 5 ft (so a 15 ft cone becomes a 20 ft cone).